Are you a writer who wants your short stories featured on India’s most loved platform for women? Then read on – you’re at the right place!

 Step 3.
-Upload your story directly on your Women’s Web dashboard with ‘Muse of the Month – August 2020’ in the title.
+Upload your story directly on your Women’s Web dashboard with ‘Muse of the Month – October 2020’ in the title.
 Do include your name and a brief introduction of yourself (2-3 lines) at the foot of the story, which we can use if your piece gets picked.

 Click here to login or create an account if you haven’t registered on Women’s Web yet.

-Deadline: Tuesday, 18th August, 3 PM
+Deadline: Tuesday, 13th October, 3 PM

 Please note: Given the number of entries received, we won’t be able to respond to each one, but every single entry is being read through very carefully and is much appreciated.